 1 We recalculate all grade point averages on a 4.0 scale using only core academic courses for grades 9-11, giving additional weight to honors and AP courses.

 * Please note that URI will remain test optional for the 2023-2024 admission cycle.

 The University of Rhode Island offers a special program for eligible Rhode Island residents from historically underrepresented and/or disadvantaged backgrounds.
 Read more about our Talent Development program.

 Early Admission is a program for students who wish to begin their URI education a year early (before they have graduated from high school).
 These applicants must have very strong academic credentials.
 We encourage you to read more about this program.

 Checking the status of your application

 After you apply, you will first receive an email confirmation from the Common Application.
-In September, we will send you an email, which includes information about our application review process and instructions on how to check the status of your application online.
+In September, we will send all applicants an email which includes information about our application review process and instructions on how to check the status of your application online.
 We ask that you read this email carefully and save it.

 Due to our high mail volume, it may take up to three weeks for paper and electronic documents to be attached to your application.
-Once the documents are attached, they will reflect the actual date they were received.
+When the documents are attached, they will reflect the date they were received.